The best keto meal delivery for 2021

 Other keto meal delivery services we tried

-Factor: This meal service fared well in a taste test but was similar to Fresh N' Lean in both price point and style.
+Factor: This healthy meal service fared well in a taste test but was similar to Fresh N' Lean in both price point and style.
 Fresh N' Lean was just, well, better.
 Factor -- sometimes called Factor75 -- is priced between $11 and $15 per meal depending on how many meals you choose.
-Read our Factor review.
+Read my full Factor review.

 Territory Foods: The portions from this meal delivery service were far too small considering how expensive they are -- as much as $15 a meal -- but they did taste OK.
-If you're looking for some serious portion control to cut down on calories, this might be a good option.
-Otherwise, it doesn't seem worth the price.
+If you're looking for some serious portion control for weight loss and to cut down on calories, this might be a good option.
+Otherwise, it doesn't seem worth the money.

 FlexPro: These frozen keto meals were some of the worst I tried and I would not recommend the service.